 Prior to joining TU Dublin Students’ Union, Anna studied in Tampere University, Finland obtaining Masters degrees in both Adult Education and Administration and where she was an active member of student organisations.
 She has worked in recruitment and career coaching, and has postgraduate qualifications in teaching.

-Caroline Fabry, Operations Executive
+Caroline Fabry, Operations and Finance Lead

 Before joining the Students Union, Caroline worked for a non-profit in the homelessness sector as project manager and in an international NGO in fundraising.
 She holds a master’s degree in Political Sciences.